jtdaugherty/brick/docs/guide.rst

 .. code:: haskell

-   data App s e =
+   data App s e n =
-       App { appDraw :: s -> [Widget]
+       App { appDraw         :: s -> [Widget n]
-           , appChooseCursor :: s -> [CursorLocation] -> Maybe CursorLocation
+           , appChooseCursor :: s -> [CursorLocation n] -> Maybe (CursorLocation n)
-           , appHandleEvent :: s -> e -> EventM (Next s)
+           , appHandleEvent  :: s -> e -> EventM n (Next s)
-           , appStartEvent :: s -> EventM s
+           , appStartEvent   :: s -> EventM n s
            , appAttrMap      :: s -> AttrMap
            , appLiftVtyEvent :: Event -> e
            }

-The ``App`` type is polymorphic over two types: your application state type ``s`` and event type ``e``.
+The ``App`` type is parameterized over three types:

-The application state type is the type of data that will evolve over the course of the application's execution; we will provide the library with its starting value and event handling will transform it as the program executes.
+- The application state type ``s``: the type of data that will evolve over the course of the application's execution.
+Your application will provide the library with its starting value and event handling will transform it as the program executes.
+When a ``brick`` application exits, the final application state will be returned.

-The event type is the type of events that your event handler (``appHandleEvent``) will handle.
+- The event type ``e``: the type of events that your event handler (``appHandleEvent``) will handle.
 The underlying ``vty`` library provides ``Graphics.Vty.Event`` and this forms the basis of all events we will handle with ``brick`` applications.
-The ``Brick.Main.defaultMain`` function expects an ``App s Event`` since this is a common case.
+The ``Brick.Main.defaultMain`` function expects an ``App s Event n`` since this is a common case.
+Applications with higher levels of sophistication will need to use their own events; in that case Vty's ``Event`` will need to be embedded in the custom event type. ``brick`` does this by calling ``appLiftVtyEvent``.

-However, we often need to extend our notion of events beyond those originating from the keyboard.
-Imagine an application with multiple threads and network or disk I/O. Such an application will need to have its own internal events to pass to the event handler as (for example) network data arrives.
-To accommodate this we allow an ``App`` to use an event type of your own design, so long as it provides a constructor for ``vty``'s ``Event`` type (``appLiftVtyEvent``).
 For more details, see `Using Your Own Event Type`_.
+- The widget name type ``n``: during application execution we need a way to refer to widgets by name.
+Whether it's to distinguish two cursor position requests, make changes to a scrollable viewport, or any other situation where we need a unique handle to a given widget state, some data type is needed. ``brick`` applications require you to provide that type for ``n``.
+For more details, see `Widget Names`_.

 The various fields of ``App`` will be described in the sections below.